Kanom-KP/MyProject/README.md

 - Node. js
 - Express
 - MongoDB

 This might not be the perfect website due to my lack of experiences and it's not fully finished yet.
-So, please bare with it if you still see anything doesn't work the way it should be I'll try to make it all work soon.
+So, please understand if you still see anything doesn't work the way it should be I'll try to make it all work soon.

 Thank you for stopping by :)
 -KK